Champion Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2022 - DAY 2)

 - Written by David Bet

 The feature race on day two of the Cheltenham Festival is the Queen Mother Champion Chase, a Grade 1 steeplechase run over 2 miles on the main racecourse at Prestbury Park.
 Horses competing in the race are five-years-old and above, and are required to jump twelve fences during the race.
-As we predicted, Henry de Bromhead's Put The Kettle On was a shock winner of the 2021 Champion Chase at odds of 17/2.
-Don't miss our Champion Chase race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2022 Cheltenham Festival.
+Henry De Bromhead's Captain Guinnes won last year's edition at odds of 17/2 but will likely return to defend his crown this year.
+Don't miss our Champion Chase race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2025 Cheltenham Festival.

 Top Betting Sites To Bet Our Champion Chase predictions